cozy/cozy-libs/packages/cozy-app-publish/README.md

   fi
 ```

 - We recommend changing the path used for the private key.
 You can change the `-out` argument of the command output by `travis encrypt-file` and the corresponding path's in the commands above. `/tmp/id_rsa_downcloud_myapp` is a good place to store this key.
 You mays also change the `-in` argument of the same command, and change the path of the file `id_rsa_downcloud_myapp.enc` to whatever you want.
-We recomend using `./deploy/id_rsa_downcloud_myapp.enc` (don't forger to move also the file!).
+We recomend using `./deploy/id_rsa_downcloud_myapp.enc` (don't forget to move the file as well!).
 - Finally, **secure the private key**.
 If you're using Travis, the key is now stored by Travis so you should delete your local copy.
 If you're running things on your machine, make sure the private key doesn't end up in version control.

 ##### Rundeck postpublish hook